-PREMIUM FOR ORAL INTERPRETATION, VISUAL LANGUAGE INTERPRETATION, SIGN LANGUAGE, BRAILLE AND DEAFBLIND INTERVENTION
+PREMIUMS FOR VISUAL LANGUAGE INTERPRETATION, SIGN LANGUAGE, BRAILLE AND DEAFBLIND INTERVENTION

-This letter confirms the agreement between the Board and CUPE, Local 703 to apply Article 15.9 - Bilingual Requirements to include Oral Interpretation, Visual Language Interpretation, Sign Language, Braille, and Deafblind Intervention.
+This letter confirms the agreement between the Board and CUPE, Local 703 to apply Article 15.9 - Bilingual Requirements to include Visual Language Interpretation, Sign Language, Braille, and Deafblind Intervention.

-Employees who possess Oral Interpretation, Visual Language Interpretation, Sign Language, Braille and/or Deafblind Intervention skills and are required to utilize these skills in their current position shall receive a premium equal to an amount of four (4) percent of the hourly wage rate for every hour so worked.
+Employees who possess Registered Visual Language Interpreter qualification, Sign Language, Braille and/or Deafblind Intervention skills and are required to utilize these skills in their current position shall receive a premium equal to an amount of four (4) percent of the hourly wage rate for every hour so worked, unless otherwise stipulated on the following qualification table.
+In cases where skills development is undertaken or full qualifications are absent (i.e. sign language level), proration of this premium may be applied over the course of the training towards full qualification and/or based on the level of qualification.

-For the purpose of this agreement Oral Interpretation, Visual Language Interpretation, Sign Language, Braille and Deafblind Intervention skills refer to the following:
+For the purpose of this agreement, Visual Language Interpretation, Sign Language, Braille and Deafblind Intervention skills refer to the following:

-1. The successful completion of a recognized interpreter training program from an institute such as Douglas College or Vancouver Community College and membership in WAVLI/AVLIC;

-2. Evaluation of sign language competency at level 8 or above;

-3. Completion of the Oral Interpreter Training Program through the Provincial Oral Communication Training Program and WAVLI/AVLIC;
+- The successful completion of a recognized interpreter training program from an institute such as Douglas College and membership in WAVLI/AVLIC; - Evaluation of sign language competency at ASLPI VIII/CCSD 4 or above, prorated for ASLPI IV-VII/CCSD 2-3; - 3.
+Completion of the DeafBlind Intervention Certificate Program through the Provincial Outreach Program for Students with Deafblindness (POPDB); OR - 4.
+The successful completion of the Unified English Braille (UEB) correspondence course offered by the Canadian National Institute for the Blind (CNIB).

-4. Completion of the DeafBlind Intervener Training Program through the Provincial Outreach Program for Students with Deafblindness;

-5. The successful completion of the Braille correspondence course offered by the Canadian National Institute for the Blind (CNIB).
+The attached schedule outlines the training and documents required for eligibility of premium pay.

-DATED THIS 10 DAY OF 0, 2015.
+DATED THIS 22 DAY OF JANUARY 2020. ------------------------------ ---------

-The Board of Education, School District No. 42 (Maple Ridge - Pitt Meadows)
+The Board of Education, School District #42 Maple Ridge - Pitt Meadows

-Flavia Coughlan, Secretary Treasurer
+Korleen Carreras, Chair Flavia Coughlan, Secretary Treasurer